josmar-crwdstffng/angular/aio/content/guide/deployment.md

 During development, you typically use the `ng serve` command to build, watch, and serve the application from local memory, using [webpack-dev-server](https://webpack.js.org/guides/development/#webpack-dev-server).
 When you are ready to deploy, however, you must use the `ng build` command to build the application and deploy the build artifacts elsewhere.

-Both `ng build` and `ng serve` clear the output folder before they build the project, but only the `ng build` command writes the generated build artifacts to the output folder.
+Both `ng build` and `ng serve` clear the output directory before they build the project, but only the `ng build` command writes the generated build artifacts to the output directory.

 <div class="alert is-helpful">

-The output folder is `dist/project-name/` by default.
+The output directory is `dist/project-name` by default.
-To output to a different folder, change the `outputPath` in `angular.json`.
+To output to a different directory, change the `outputPath` in `angular.json`.

 </div>

-As you near the end of the development process, serving the contents of your output folder from a local web server can give you a better idea of how your application will behave when it is deployed to a remote server.
+As you near the end of the development process, serving the contents of your output directory from a local web server can give you a better idea of how your application will behave when it is deployed to a remote server.
 You will need two terminals to get the live-reload experience.

-*   On the first terminal, run the [`ng build` command](cli/build) in *watch* mode to compile the application to the `dist` folder.
+*   On the first terminal, run the [`ng build` command](cli/build) in *watch* mode to compile the application to the `dist` directory.

     <code-example format="shell" language="shell">